major0282/OPENPILOT2/README.md

 If "unstable" `master-ci` doesn't work, stop here and consult the [comma.ai Discord](https://discord.comma.ai) channel for your car brand.
 In this case, the #hyundai-kia-genesis channel may recommend you force fingerprinting your vehicle as "HYUNDAI SANTA FE HYBRID 2022".

-With this repository, you can find the corresponding branch in the <DOC TODO> with that hardcoded fingerprint.
+With this repository's [generated documentation](https://hardcoded-fp.github.io/openpilot/), you can find the corresponding branch with that hardcoded fingerprint.
 In this case, the corresponding branch is `master-ci-hyundai_santa_fe_hybrid_2022`.
 An installer URL to enter for Custom Software will be listed as well; in this case, it will be:

 https://installer.comma.ai/hardcoded-fp/master-ci-hyundai_santa_fe_hybrid_2022